the-remould/Greenhouse-Monitor-with-Blynk-app/README.md

 # Pool-Heater
 Solar Pool Heating System monitored and controlled by Blynk app...

-Next step is to add a solenoid valve which turns ON every time ROOF temperature reaches 40C, and then turns OFF when SOLAR HEATER temperature drops to 30C.
+Next step is to add a solenoid valve which turns ON every time ROOF temp (SENSOR 1) reaches 40C, and then turns OFF when SOLAR HEATER temp (SENSOR 2) drops to 30C.

+(Sensor 3 is in the pool)